 One of the most appealing aspects of the Magic Formula is its simplicity.
 Investing doesn’t have to be complicated, and Greenblatt’s strategy proves that.

-• No Complex Models Needed: You don’t need to build intricate financial models or projections.
+- No Complex Models Needed: You don’t need to build intricate discounted cash flow models or multi-variable growth projections.

-• Accessible Metrics: ROC and earnings yield are straightforward to calculate or readily available on financial platforms.
+- Accessible Metrics: ROC and earnings yield are straightforward to calculate or readily available on dedicated financial platforms.

-• Time-Efficient: The formula reduces the time spent on analysis, making it suitable for investors who can’t dedicate hours to research.
+- Time-Efficient: The formula reduces the time spent on manual spreadsheet analysis, making it suitable for investors who can’t dedicate hours to active research.

 This simplicity doesn’t just make the strategy accessible; it also minimizes the potential for errors that can arise from overcomplicating the investment process.